xintao0202/Deep-Learning-Sequence-Models/README.md

  -  The word vectors empower your model with an incredible ability to generalize.

  2.2 Embedding Matrix
- - Usually we dont' use E*O1234 because it is computationally wasteful.
+ - Usually we dont' use E * O1234 because it is computationally wasteful.
 The elemen-wise multiplication will be extremely inefficient.
+E * O1234 wind up to be selecting out this 300-dimensional column correspoinding to the word in embedding matrix

  2.3 Learning word embeddings - Word2vec
  - When learning word embeddings, we create an artificial task of estimating P(target | context).
 It is okay if we do poorly on this artificial prediction task; the more important by-product of this task is that we learn a useful set of word embeddings.